danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-05-keychain-access.md

 ## The basics

 The device keychain can be used to small amounts of data outside of our applications.
-This lets data stick around even if a user reinstalls an application.
+This lets data stick around even if users reinstall our application.
 The data can also be backed up and restored by encrypted backups.

 However, working with the keychain is not very convenient.
 Therefore, the [SwiftKeychainWrapper]({{page.repo}}) project is nice, since it lets us use the keychain like `UserDefaults`.